 A BRIEF JAWN

 M Téllez is a heavily cyborg storyteller and sloganeer from the 215.
 They serve as Minister of Crossroads and founding member of the corner store sci-fi collective, METROPOLARITY.

 A LENGTHY JAWN

 M Téllez is a crossroads cyborg who writes and performs speculative tales about desolation/intimacy, class/objectification, borders/land-based memory/media control, and the violence in relying on binaries to order the world.
 They are a white mixed race person from a working class blended family, and born and raised by the city of Philadelphia*.
-M is frustrated/pissed with institutional legitimacy/charity, anti-blackness by white assimilation, and fixed treatments of language and perspective.
-They serve as Minister of Crossroads and founding member of METROPOLARITY, a corner store sci-fi & action collective that uses speculative thinking as a shield and wand against standing empire.
+M is frustrated/pissed with institutional legitimacy/charity, anti-Blackness by white assimilation, and fixed treatments of language and perspective.
+They serve as Minister of Crossroads and founding member of METROPOLARITY, a corner store sci-fi & thought collective that uses speculative thinking as a shield and wand against standing empire.
 They consider the common word a handy and inexpensive tool for deconstructing oppressive world-ordering narratives.

 FIND FOLLOW CONTACT

 Is a living story, about dispossessed cyborgs and their many borders.
 It’s a tale that will change over time and become a different memory for each of you.
 ALL THAT’S LEFT is a series about people.
 A non-linear piecemeal drama.
 A fantasy in the present now from the hologram positions of future past.
 A meditation on all the dystopian movies, comics, and anime of an 80s child mixed race working class survivor lifetime.
 ALL THAT’S LEFT is about our relationships in systems; the intimate/sexualized and tender/reliant exchanges we develop out of our borders and prosthetics.
 ALL THAT’S LEFT muses: sex is a power play(?), presentation demands context(?); dignity is maybe all you can fight for and sometimes devotion can suffice(?).
 ALL THAT’S LEFT is sad.
 ALL THAT’S LEFT is wistful.
 ALL THAT’S LEFT is struggling.
 ALL THAT’S LEFT is about cyborgs, which are really about paradoxes.
 Paradoxes aren’t welcome in capitalist/colonialist fictions of reality so we find ourselves confronted by the task: How do we dissect the paradoxes of ourselves when we cannot enter a time before we were?
 ALL THAT’S LEFT is you and me.

 A book version is forthcoming, thanks to support from Philadephia’s Leeway Foundation.